PayString/paystring-documentation/docs/remote-deployment.md

      }]
     }'
     ```
-14. From your local computer, run a cURL command to fetch your PayID.
+14. From your local computer, run a cURL command to fetch your PayString.
 For example:

 ```
 curl -X GET 'https://<domain.com/user>' --header 'Accept: application/xrpl-mainnet+json' --header 'PayID-version: 1.0'
 ```

-For other PayID API methods, see [PayID API Reference](https://api.payid.org).
+For other PayString API methods, see [PayString API Reference](https://api.paystring.org).

-To convert a PayID address to a URL endpoint, follow these patterns:
+To convert a PayString address to a URL endpoint, follow these patterns:

 - `user$wallet.com` converts to `https://wallet.com/user`
 - `user$subdomain.wallet.com/payid` converts to `https://subdomain.wallet.com/payid/user`

 **Note:** Public API requests hit port 80 and Admin API requests hit port 8081 per the config in step 10.
 Make sure that 8081 is limited so that outsiders cannot modify your server’s database.

-For additional network formats, see the [API Reference](https://api.payid.org/?version=latest).
+For additional network formats, see the [API Reference](https://api.paystring.org/?version=latest).